groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/digital/odt.en.md

 breadcrumb: Put Digital signature on Odt for C#

 ############################# Head ############################
-head_title: "Adding Digital signatures to Odt file with C#"
+head_title: "Adding Digital electronic signatures to Odt file with C#"
 head_description: "Put Digital Signature on Odt file for .NET using a few lines of code.
 Use the GroupDocs Document Signature API to sign dozens of file formats."

 ############################# Header ############################
-title: "Sign Odt files with Digital signatures in C#"
+title: "eSign Odt files with Digital signatures in C#"
-description: "How to add Digital Signature with a few lines of .NET code"
+description: "How to add Digital signature with a few lines of .NET code"
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: